JoeySoprano420/Chariot-code/README.md

 # Chariot-code
-A new project and language meant for Easley proficiency and powerful expression.
+A new project and language meant for Easy proficiency and powerful expression.